Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Discussion and conclusion

 \section{Discussion and conclusion}

+The possibility of observing signatures of majoranas in Kitaev QSL has been discussed in the context of spin dynamics and thermal Hall effects.
+It has been argued that the dynamical spin susceptibility \cite{Knolle2014,Song2016,Knolle2018}, which exploits the orthogonality between flux excitations, would allow the extraction of the two-point correlation between itinerant majoranas.
+Also, the non-zero Chern number of majorana bands in presence of gap-opening perturbations suggests non-trivial thermal Hall conductivity.
+As potential QSL candidates, the most studied is $\alpha$-RuCl$_3$~\cite{Khaliullin2009,PhysRevB.93.134423,ziatdinov2016atomic,Banerjee2017,Ponomaryov2017,Little2017,Hentrich2018,Kasahara2018,banerjee2018excitations,Banerjee2016,Holleis2021,Yokoi2021} in which some recent experiments appear to see a half-quantized Hall plateau of thermal edge conduction indicative of chiral gapless edge modes of majoranas \cite{Kasahara2018}.
+While the experimental situation is currently unclear~\cite{czajka2021oscillations}, given various material growth issues and the presence of non-Kitaev spin interactions, it raises another theoretical aspect less studied in the field: the physics of fluxes and their interplay with majoranas.

-For a system with spin-orbit coupling and strong interactions, the most general magnetic interactions based on symmetry are isotropic Heisenberg and anisotropic Kitaev and Gamma interactions.
-Of these, the Kitaev interactions on the honeycomb is exactly solvable to give rise to a fractionalised $Z_2$ QSL phase.
-It provides a controlled gateway to the rich world of fractionalized phases with long-range quantum many-body entanglement and topological order where the nature of the lowest energy excitations-- the majorana fermions or the $Z_2$ fluxes can be controlled via the coupling of the Kitaev Hamiltonian.
-Here we have probed this rich physics with an experimentally relevant perturbation-- an external magnetic field-- for various parameter regimes of the Kitaev model to reveal the structure of the underlying fractionalized excitations in terms of their response to the magnetic field.
+In this work we have probed this rich physics with an experimentally relevant perturbation-- an external magnetic field-- for various parameter regimes of the Kitaev model to reveal the structure of the underlying fractionalized excitations in terms of their response to the magnetic field.
 We have focused on the resultant phases and the dynamics of the excitations generated from the interplay of bond anisotropy and the magnetic field.